DIRECTORS GUILD F CANADA

 Christie Will Wolf grew up in a small town in northern Canada living above a ski shop.
 As a teen, she attended a boarding school in its first year of co-education, being one of thirty (30) girls in a boarding school with over three thousand (3000) boys.

-In 2019, Christie won The Directors Guild of Canada’s prestigious Legacy Award.
-This award financed Christie’s newest short film “Her Coming”, which has already started creating a buzz, as it’s a female forward movie that opens with Youth Climate advocate Greta Thurnberg.
+Struggling to escape the confines of television movies, in 2019, Christie won The Directors Guild of Canada’s prestigious Legacy Award.
+This award financed Christie’s newest short film “Her Coming”, which gave Christie a platform to express her more passionate work.
+Her Coming features Youth Climate advocate Greta Thurnberg., as well as First Nations advocate Audrey Seigel.

 Biography By: Andy Chu